Self Teaching Guide

 Install the Software

 When opening a model file you will be opening a .SPG file.
-To open a model you must start the ProcessModel application and click the Open option from the File menu, then browse for your model file.
+To open a model package, open ProcessModel and click the Open (CTRL + O) option from the File menu.
+Then browse for the package file.
 Do not simply double click on a model file from My Computer or Windows Explorer.
 Doing so may not open the application properly.

 To aid in your learning process, each lesson will have questions to check your comprehension of the concepts being covered.
 Your answers can be verified by checking the Appendix at the end of this guide.